-Buses use Essex St. - right lane only.
-Cars park on Essex Street - left lane only or in the lot across the street.
+Buses use Henry St. (in the back of the school).
+Cars park on Essex Street - right or left lane or in the lot across the street.
 Children will be escorted by the teachers to the pick-up area.
-No one can come into the school to pick up their children before 3:30 p.m.
-They will be dismissed with teachers at 3:30 to the parking lot.
+No one can come into the school to pick up their children before 3:00 p.m.
+They will be dismissed with teachers at 3:00 to the parking lot.
 Children are to WALK to their cars, or remain inside the fence to wait for their ride.
 All drivers are asked to be very, very careful and to please drive 20 mph or less on Essex Street.
 CARS ARE NOT TO ENTER INSIDE THE FENCE.
 This is for the safety of everyone.